 In most cases, one can treat drug withdrawal with other medication.
 This is because they often consider medical detox the optimal method for dealing with addiction.
-The reason being that it should ease opioid withdrawal.
+The reason is that it should ease opioid withdrawal.
 This should only happen in a specialized facility where the professional healthcare staff can monitor withdrawal symptoms.
 They may also prescribe some medications, if necessary.

 Substitution medications are opioid agonists which they designed to keep withdrawal symptoms under control.
 These are usually buprenorphine products or methadone.
 Both are long-acting opioids, with fewer doses needed less often.
 At the same time, these medications fill the same opioid receptors that this drug used to.
 Methadone is a full agonist while buprenorphine is a partial opioid agonist.
 Even though these medications work on the same opioid receptors, it is not to the same degree as the drug.
-Therefore, it won’t create the same high as it would.
+Therefore, it won’t create the same high effects as it would.

 Buprenorphine products used for detox contains the opioid antagonist naloxone.
 It remains dormant until the user attempts to abuse the drug, and then precipitates withdrawal.
 This is why they can also use buprenorphine combination medications later during treatment.

 Adjunct medications can manage specific drug withdrawal symptoms such as a sleep aid.
 This way, it will help with insomnia or anti-nausea medication.
 Medical practitioners may prescribe antidepressants to help with the imbalance in the chemicals in the brain which the Opana abuse caused in the first place.